Amsterdam Travel: The Best Photography Spots in Amsterdam

 Funnily enough, I don't often get asked about where to take the best photos in Amsterdam.
-While I'm often asked which is the best neighbourhood to stay in Amsterdam, if I can provide a list of Amsterdam's best hotels for all budgets, for tips for hiring a boat, what you can do for free in Amsterdam, and finding out how you can make the most out of your Airbnb or self-catering accommodation in Amsterdam, I'm rarely asked where people should go take good photos of the city, because, errr, well, it's ALL a bit pretty.
+While I'm often asked which is the best neighbourhood to stay in Amsterdam, if I can provide a list of Amsterdam's best hotels for all budgets, for tips for hiring a boat, what you can do for free in Amsterdam, the ultimate Amsterdam bucketlist of must-do things, and finding out how you can make the most out of your Airbnb or self-catering accommodation in Amsterdam, I'm rarely asked where people should go take good photos of the city, because, errr, well, it's ALL a bit pretty.
 But there are some places that, I think, are a bit more special than others so let me be one of the first to list some really great locations to seek out for some of Amsterdam's best photo spots.

 Best Location for Photos of Canal Houses - Herengracht, Prinsensgracht & Keizersgracht

 Let's get the most obvious one out of the way.
 The three main ring canals that encircle the oldest part of Amsterdam aren't to be missed with a camera.
 Home to some of Amsterdam's most expensive and historic real estate here is where you'll find some of the most iconic views.
 I am never disappointed by the photos I take along these three canals.
 Needless to say, they serve up the goods especially well at magic hour.
 The above photo I snapped on my phone as I cycled home from a breakfast meeting on Keizersgracht earlier this year and the one below was taken from a boat.